toribnax/swe432tomcat/README.md

 **Note:** Reopen your terminal for the changes to be reflected.

 #### Heroku CLI installation
-If you have not installed the Heroku CLI  before, you can get it here: https://devcenter.heroku.com/articles/heroku-cli.
+If you have not installed the Heroku CLI  before, you can get it [here](https://devcenter.heroku.com/articles/heroku-cli).

 For Windows machines, this repo's [Procfile](https://github.com/luminaxster/swe432tomcat/blob/master/Procfile) is set up for Unix-like machines, "sh" is the shell command in Unix .
 In Windows, replace the following line in the Procfile:
 ```ShellSession